lufixSch/sound-laser/docs/README.md

 This folder is used for the actual content of the document.

-The devicelist folder contains a preset of laboratory equipment wich can be changed and added to the document depending on your needs.
+The devicelist folder contains a preset of laboratory equipment which can be changed and added to the document depending on your needs.